-&lt;1> Section 1.5: Public folders are supported by default by Exchange Server 2003 SP2.
-Public folders might have to be configured explicitly on an Exchange 2007 SP1 server.

-&lt;2 > Section 1.6: Exchange 2003 SP2 does not support the Availability service.

-&lt;3> Section 2.2.1.4.1: Outlook 2003 SP3 and Outlook 2007 SP1 will set PidTagGatewayNeedsToRefresh to 1.
-This property is not read by Outlook 2003 SP3, Outlook 2007 SP1, Exchange 2003 SP2, or Exchange 2007 SP1.

-&lt;4> Section 2.2.1.4.2: The PidTagSchdInfoResourceType from the free/busy message is read from and written to by Outlook 2003 SP3 and Outlook 2007 SP1, but the value is not used.

-&lt;5> Section 2.2.1.4.3: The PidTagSchdinfoFreebusy property MAY be set on the Delegate Info object by versions of Outlook prior to Outlook 2003 SP3.
-This property is deprecated and is no longer read from or written to.
+- <1> Exchange 2010 Beta supports public folder referrals, but does not support public folders when client connection services are deployed on an Exchange server that does not also have a mailbox store installed. - <2> Section 1.5: Public folders are supported by default by Exchange Server 2003.
+Public folders might have to be configured explicitly on an Exchange 2007 server. - <3 > Section 1.6: Exchange 2003 does not support the Availability service. - <4> Section 2.2.1.4.1: Outlook 2003 and Outlook 2007 will set PidTagGatewayNeedsToRefresh to 1.
+This property is not read by Outlook 2003, Outlook 2007, Exchange 2003, or Exchange 2007. - <5> Section 2.2.1.4.2: The PidTagSchdInfoResourceType from the free/busy message is read from and written to by Outlook 2003 and Outlook 2007, but the value is not used. - <6> Section 2.2.1.4.3: The PidTagSchdinfoFreebusy property MAY be set on the Delegate Info object by versions of Outlook prior to Outlook 2003.
+This property is deprecated and is no longer read from or written to. - <7> Exchange 2010 Beta can output unexpected results when using RopLogon when client connection services are deployed on an Exchange server that does not also have a mailbox store installed. - <8> Exchange 2010 Beta can output unexpected results when using RopOpenFolder when client connection services are deployed on an Exchange server that does not also have a mailbox store installed. - <9> Exchange 2010 Beta does not support custom bookmarks when client connection services are deployed on an Exchange server that does not also have a mailbox store installed.

+Copyright © 2009 Microsoft Corporat Release: Friday, April 10, 2009 <10> Exchange 2010 Beta does not support non-English, non-United States locales or codepage when client connection services are deployed on an Exchange server that does not also have a mailbox store installed.